alex-n-braun/path-planning/README.md

 ## Implementation of the Path Planning Algorithm

-### Initial Tests and Finger Exercises
-1. First of all, the connection between the path planner and the simulator has to be made.
-The code provided by Udacity does so without any change.
-- Now, a series of waypoints is sent to the simulator in order to make the car move.
-As with the previous versions of the simulator, I have to set `export LANG=` in order to force the simulator to send numbers in the correct format; it seems some parser does not work correctly if I leave `LANG=de_DE.UTF-8`, as it is the default configuration on my machine.
-The car now moves with constant velocity (directly into the trees).
-You will find this test, along with other tests, as `fe_constpeed()` in `fingerexercises.h` and `fingerexercises.cpp`
-- Make the car move on a circle.
-See `fe_circle()` in `fingerexercises.*`.
-Of course, the car will not stay on the lane, and eventually other cars will collide.
-- Make the car follow the lane (ignoring other vehicles) by setting the planned path to the waypoints in the map, see `fe_waypoints()`.
-The car follows the center lane marking on the road with a speed corresponding to the distance of the waypoints divided by the 20ms time steps.

 ### Data Structures
 Communication between Simulator and Path Planner is done using uWebSockets library in JSON format.
 For interpreting the JSON string, the JSON for Modern C++ library by Niels Lohmann is used.